Electric cars – the ultimate guide

 How do electric cars work?

-So, how do electric cars work?
-Instead of the engine burning a fossil fuel like diesel or petrol, they run on electricity.
+Instead of the engine burning a fossil fuel like diesel or petrol, electric cars run on electricity.
 They contain big internal batteries that you charge, instead of filling up with traditional fuel.
-Recent improvements in battery technology have given electric cars the edge they desperately needed in order to compete with ICE vehicles.
+Recent improvements in battery technology have made EVs just as viable for daily or weekly driving as ICE vehicles.

 electric car